christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/r1n-rhino-armor.md

 ## Notes

-- Drones can be blocked by the armor pack if placed directly in front of a drone entryway / hole.
+- Drones can be blocked by the armor pack if placed directly in front of a drone entryway / hole
-- If any armor plates are left within the pack on the floor, attackers can equip one themselves, gaining the same benefit.
+- If any armor plates are left within the pack on the floor, attackers can equip themselves, gaining the extra armor benefit

+## Footage

+{{% youtube MPfFrjNKrD0 %}}